Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 The values are:

 - `key_id_hex`: Unique ID for the encryption.
 Base16 in Little Endian.
 Used by PlayReady and Widevine.
 - `content_key_hex`: 128bit encryption key in base16 in Little Endian.
-Used by Fairplay, PlayReady, and Widevine.
+Used by FairPlay, PlayReady, and Widevine.
 - `iv_hex`: The encryption key.
-Used by Fairplay.
+Used by FairPlay.
 - `playready_pssh_data`: Base 64 encoded pssh box containing the PlayReady header.
 - `playready_system_id`: The DASH protection system-specific identifier for PlayReady.
 - `widevine_drm_specific_data`: Base 64 encoded pssh box containing the content id.
 - `widevine_system_id`: The DASH protection system-specific identifier for Widevine.
-- `fairplay_system_id`: The DASH protection system-specific identifier for Fairplay.
+- `fairplay_system_id`: The DASH protection system-specific identifier for FairPlay.
-- `fairplay_laurl`: The Fairplay license url.
+- `fairplay_laurl`: The FairPlay license url.

 ## SPEKE Key Provider API
 These are the docs for the speke key provider, which has a speke endpoint for use with AWS.
 To learn how to use our SPEKE API with AWS' Media Services please read our [guide](/projects/vudrm/en/latest/DeveloperDocumentation/aws.html).